jerud-o/quicksnap/README.md

     __Your terminal should now start with (venv).__

-7. Install cmake package into your virtual environment:
+8. Install cmake package into your virtual environment:

     ```
     pip install cmake
     ```

-7. Install the packages listed in requirements into your virtual environment:
+9. Install the packages listed in requirements into your virtual environment:

     ```
     pip install -r requirements.txt
     ```

-8. Rename .env.example file into .env
+10. Rename .env.example file into .env

     _(Note: After the renaming, **the .env file should be grayed out**)_

+11. To build the application, run:

+    ```
+    pyinstaller --onefile --icon=package/resource/img/quicksnap.ico --name="QuickSnap" main.py
+    ```

+    __It will create a folder named dist that houses the executable file.__